Random-Black-Coder/Random-Black-Coder.github.io/README.md

 # Data Science Portfolio

 This is the Data Science Portfolio for Yahkeef Davis.
-It will host all of my major data science projects. currently it only holds brief descriptions of each project.
+It will host all of my major data science projects.
+Currently it only holds brief descriptions of each project.

 ## Coming Soon